openslide/openslide-java/README.md

 The JAR will be in `target/openslide-java-*.jar`.

 If you have multiple JVMs on your system, and Maven defaults to a version older than 22, you might need to set `JAVA_HOME`.
-For exmaple, on Fedora:
+For example, on Fedora:

 ```
 JAVA_HOME=/usr/lib/jvm/java-22 mvn